 Akweto is a village of 1,658 people in Misaje, Donga-Mantung, Northwest Region.
 In it lives a community of 100 Fulani.
 They speak the Fula language, mostly raise cattle for food and income, and adhere to Islam.
 We built a spring for drinking water, as well as a separate cattle drinking trough 50 metres away.
 Now the cattle will no longer pollute the drinking water, and the Fulani have direct access to clean water.
 We are interested in working with all communities, religious or otherwise.

 Bamenda is a commune of 500,000 people in Mezam, Northwest Region.
 We are collecting 100 million beer-bottle caps in order to combat soil contamination and water pollution.
 Furthermore we aim to raise awareness about the importance of recycling among the local population.
 So far, we have collected a total of 45 million (45,000,000) beer-bottle caps.

 2013 Ntiela | Water supply project

 Ntiela is a neighbourhood of 20,000 people in Bafut, Mezam, Northwest Region.
 We harnessed 9 springs and channeled them into a collection chamber.
 We also built a water tank of 16,000 litres with stones and 2 stand taps.
 In addition, we constructed steps and hand railings leading up to the site.
 Due to the regions water scarcity, even people from the distant commune Bamenda (Mezam, Northwest Region) carry water from the site.
-We thank family Karlinger from Austria for their support.
+We thank all our donors and the Karlinger family from Austria for their support.

 2013 Binju | Water supply project